dryu99/boonwegig-pub/README.md

   - [ ] eventually we should implement /venues page that lists all venues. also clicking on a venue should display the venues shows
   - [ ] add header to concerts section of venue page?
   - [x] convert snake case to came case in venues data json
-  - [ ] add analytic tracking for map links
+  - [x] add analytic tracking for map links
-- [ ] add concerts/ route
+- [x] add concerts/ route
-  - [ ] make id venue name + start date time OR first 5 chars of music event id
+  - [x] make id venue name + start date time OR first 5 chars of music event id
-    - [ ] add slug col to music_event
+    - [x] add slug col to music_event
   - [ ] update event_type = "CONCERT" for all rows in dev and prod
   - [x] no page for concerts/ for now,
-  - [ ] figure out better ui/ux for the "more info" link
+  - [x] figure out better ui/ux for the "more info" link
+- [x] add artists/ route
-- [ ] add artists/ route
+  - [ ] add "no shows..." text or graphic when an artist has no upcomingshows
 - [ ] advertise on yonsei via kimyerin
 - [ ] add [city]/ route (support seoul + busan for now)
   - path should be www.boonwegig.com/lang/city_name
+  - [ ] START WITH BUSAN then move to different timezones
   - [ ] edit i18n message text (have to make dynamic)
   - [ ] edit metadata tags (make dynamic)
   - [ ] investigate